Integrity

 The Shadow

 The Composed rang once, unguarded, and the room went quiet – the silence of people weighing what they heard.
-He watched their faces rearrange.
-He could not tell whether they had heard beauty or ruin.
-The not-knowing was worse than either.
+Their faces changed.
+Had they heard beauty or fracture?
+Not knowing was worse than either.
 Now he wraps his bronze in velvet, perfecting silence.
 When the hammer falls, it meets only cloth.
-Until a woman's words find him unguarded – precise as a mallet, striking a fissure he had no right to hide.
-His chest floods with sound; he drowns it.
-She watches his face for the note she knows is there.
-Silence.
-She strikes again.
-She leaves slowly, straining her hearing for an echo that never comes.
-He passes through rooms without an echo, leaving them exactly as quiet as he found them.
-He dies unsounded: a bronze bell wrapped so tightly that it becomes stone. ❖ The Authentic was struck once and heard herself ring false.
+Until a woman catches him without the velvet.
+One sentence from her finds the crack he had hidden even from himself.
+His chest fills with sound; he swallows it.
+She searches his face for the note.
+She speaks again.
+Still cloth.
+She leaves slowly, listening for a bell he will not allow to ring.
+He passes from room to room and leaves each exactly as quiet as he found it.
+Bronze wrapped against its own ring, year after year, until the wrapping is the bell: he dies as stone, and stone keeps no note. ❖ The Sincere was struck once and heard herself ring false.
 The note hung in the room longer than she could bear.
 If the sound was hers, she would own it.
-She seizes the hammer and strikes, driving the crack deeper with every blow.
+She takes the hammer herself.
+Again and again she strikes, driving the crack deeper.
 This is my true sound.
-Now, in every room she enters, she shatters herself before anyone else gets the chance.
-A confession turned to threat: hear me, or leave.
+In every room, she breaks herself before another hand can fall.
+Confession hardens into a weapon: hear me, or leave.
 They hear.
 Some stay.
-One stays longer than the rest – long enough to recognise the note beneath the crack.
+Even broken, a bell gathers an audience.
+One stays longer than the rest: long enough to hear the note beneath the crack.
 He says it quietly: That is not your voice.
 She hammers harder.
 He flinches.
-The thrill she learnt to call honesty flares in her chest.
+A familiar heat rises in her, speaking in honesty's voice.
 He falls silent.
-The room rings with a sound she almost recognises.
-She hammers over it before it settles.
-She dies shattered – hammering the same fault line over and over, until the bell is gone, and only the breaking remains.
+Under the breaking, a clean note sounds.
+She hammers it flat before it can settle.
+She goes on hammering the same fault line, year after year, until no bell remains – only the breaking, and the breaking is all that rings.

 The Cut